Challenges When Appraising Custom Homes in Tri-Cities Washington

-The job of an appraiser is difficult to begin with.
-By simply looking through a property and documenting its many features, the appraiser has to then formulate an opinion on what an average buyer who is unknown to the appraiser might be willing to pay for the property.
-This is done as a function of other similar homes in the area and the various modifications the home owner has made to the property.
-For a heavily-modified home in an area where not many homes compare, that can be an extremely difficult task.
+The job of an appraiser is difficult.
+By simply looking through a property and documenting its many features, the appraiser must then formulate an opinion on what an average buyer who is unknown to the appraiser might be willing to pay for the property.
+This is done as a function of other comparable homes in the area and the various modifications the homeowner has made to the property.
+For a heavily modified home in an area where few homes are available to compare, that can be an extremely challenging task.

 A Deeper Review

-Home appraisers on custom home jobs must go a little bit deeper in how they forecast value for a property.
-Not only are the number of bedrooms or bathrooms important, but so too is the type of wood used in the property, the planned fixtures for the kitchen and the desirability of the area.
+Home appraisers on custom home jobs must go a little bit deeper in how they forecast the value of a property.
+Not only are the number of bedrooms or bathrooms important, but so too is the type of wood used in the property, the planned fixtures for the kitchen, and the desirability of the area.
 Custom homes are often built with at least a few flourishes involved, leaving an appraiser with the task of dissecting those flourishes into dollars and cents.

 Comparing homes to a simple blueprint can also be difficult as the features of a home usually reveal themselves during a simple walk-through.
 Though a real estate appraiser can read that a home will have two bedrooms, seeing how those bedrooms are completed and the kind of square footage that is actually effective can color an appraiser’s forecast.
 That is simply not possible on a custom home appraisal job.

 With all of that being said about how difficult the appraiser’s job is, yours might be much more difficult in getting an appraiser to see subjective value in mere plans for a newly built home.
 Many times, an appraisal is necessary before a bank will issue a loan to begin construction, so getting every ounce of value out of your property’s design plan can help you get a better loan or even get approved in the first place.